adamfoneil/LearnEF/README.md

 Along the same lines, foreign keys have a couple requirements and limitations I don't understand.

 - There's no declaractive way to turn off cascade deletes.
+For some reason, EF enables cascade deletes by default.
+That's really weird IMO.
 You have to put these in your migration such as [here](https://github.com/adamfoneil/LearnEF/blob/master/LearnEF/Migrations/20220904174720_OrderTable.cs#L39) and [here](https://github.com/adamfoneil/LearnEF/blob/master/LearnEF/Migrations/20220904174720_OrderTable.cs#L45).
 Again, ModelSync handles this with declarative syntax so anyone looking at the class at a glance whether it has cascade deletes or not.

 - You have to add [collection](https://github.com/adamfoneil/LearnEF/blob/master/LearnEF.Database/Customer.cs#L12) properties on the primary side to create FKs, otherwise they're ignored.
 Why doesn't a `[ForeignKey]` attribute alone suffice?